jupyterhub/repo2docker/docs/source/faq.md

 there might be something wrong with the specification of the app.
 One way of debugging the app in the container is by running the `rstudio` url, open either the ui or server file for the app, and run the app in the container rstudio.
-This way you can see the rstudio logs as it tries to initialise the shiny app.
-If you a missing a package or other dependency for the container, this will be obvious at this stage.
+This way you can see the rstudio logs as it tries to initialize the shiny app.
+If you are missing a package or other dependency for the container, this will be obvious at this stage.

 ## Why does repo2docker need to exist?
 Why not use tool like source2image?